 He was one of the most prolific hitters for average of his generation.
 In 1972, amazingly enough, Carew led the American League in batting without hitting a single home run.
+On May 12th that year, he reached base 8 times in a game; he was the last major league player to do so until Melky Cabrera matched the feat on August 10, 2014; he hat 5 hits, including 2 doubles, and 3 walks in 10 plate appearances as the Twins lost, 4-3, to the Milwaukee Brewers in 22 innings.
 He won seven batting titles, including his best overall season, 1977 in which his .388 batting average was the highest in baseball since Ted Williams hit .406 in 1941.
 He went over .400 on June 26th, and never dropped below .370 the rest of the season.
 He was on the cover of Sports Illustrated with Ted Williams in July.
 He also won the AL's Most Valuable Player Award that year.
 However, his trun at .400 was overshadowed by George Brett's three years later.
 In addition, he is one of only two players (the other being Ty Cobb) to lead Major League Baseball in batting average in three consecutive years, doing so from 1973 through 1975.

 Originally a second baseman, Carew moved to first base in 1975 to lengthen his career.
 Frustrated by the Twins' inability to keep its young stars, Carew announced his intention to leave the team in 1979.
 He was then traded to the Angels for four players: Ken Landreaux, Brad Havens, Paul Hartzell and Dave Engle.